elisim/elisim.github.io/README.md

 In my free time, I like to practice Vipassana meditation 🙂

+# Publications
+* [PIVEN: A Deep Neural Network for Prediction Intervals with Specific Value Prediction](https://arxiv.org/abs/2006.05139) — by Eli Simhayev, Gilad Katz and Lior Rokach.

 # Blogs
 In the past year, I contributed to Time Series Transformers in 🤗 Hugging Face: